cypress-io/circleci-orb/docs/examples.md

           cache-key: 'yarn-packages-{{ arch }}-{{ checksum "yarn.lock" }}'
 ```

-## using-node10
+## using-node14

-Runs all Cypress tests on Node 10 image or [another Node.js version](https://github.com/cypress-io/cypress-docker-images/tree/master/base) by specifying `executor` name.
+Runs all Cypress tests on Node 14 image by specifying `executor` name.
 There are several executors included with this orb, and you can use your own executor, see "custom-executor" example.

 ```yaml
 version: 2.1